New US-led patrols in Persian Gulf raise stakes with Iran

 For decades, the U.S. has considered the waters of the Persian Gulf as critical to its national security.
 Through the gulf's narrow mouth, the Strait of Hormuz, 20% of all crude oil sold passes onto the world market.
 Any disruption there likely will see energy prices spike.

-The U.S.-led Sentinel Program aims to secure the broader Persian Gulf region.
+The U.S.-led Sentinel Program's strategy aims to secure the greater Persian Gulf region in a multipart strategy.
 It includes surveillance of the Strait of Hormuz and the Bab el-Mandeb, another narrow strait that connects the Red Sea and the Gulf of Aden off Yemen and East Africa.
 Smaller patrol boats and other craft will be available for rapid response.

 The plan also allows for nations to escort their own ships through the region, said Cmdr.
 Joshua Frey, a spokesman for the U.S. Navy's 5th Fleet, which oversees the region.
 For now, the Bahrain-based 5th Fleet is not escorting U.S.-flagged ships through waters, though that remains a possibility, he said.